MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/configure-automatic-log-upload-for-continuous-reports.md

    b.
 Give the log collector a **Name**.

    c.
-Select all **Data sources** that you want to connect to the collector, and click **Update** to save the configuration and generate an access token.
+Select all **Data sources** that you want to connect to the collector.
+Click **Update** to save the configuration and generate an access token.
    ![discovery data sources](./media/discovery-data-sources.png)

    > [!NOTE]